Frequently Asked Questions

 Who is the Editor and how do I get in touch?

-Contact the editor if you submitted a manuscript and have questions regarding its status.
+Please contact the editor directly if you submitted a manuscript and have questions regarding its status.

 What are the ethical standards governing the Journal?